smorad/um_cisc_7404/03_mdp.typ

 ]

 ==
-Using the Markov property, we can chain state transitions together #pause
+We can predict the future using Markov processes #pause

-We can estimate the state distribution at a specific time #pause
+Chain transition probabilities together to estimate $s_t$ #pause

 $ Pr(s_1 | s_0 = s) $ #pause